ORaaS Orbit Determination Demo

 The angle values are expected in degrees.

-The third form Force Model is entirely populated by default: the propagation will be done with a default gravity field (Earth potential).
+By default, the propagation will be done with a default gravity field (Earth potential).

 You can check the boxes to add Moon and/or Sun third body attraction to the calculations.